 Cults

-How to Overcome Stimulants:
+How to Overcome Stimulants?:

 Be Away or Be Aware

-If you are in a situation that you can't quit or get rid of right now,
+If you are in a situation that you can't quit or get rid of right now, then,

 Clearly List the Stimulants: Identify them explicitly.

-Use Wisdom Tools: Practice gratitude, Sankalpa (intentional resolution) and journaling to maintain constant watchfulness.
+Use Wisdom Tools: Practice gratitude, sankalpa (intentional resolution) and journaling to maintain constant watchfulness.

 PS: The one piece of advice and request I always give to my mentees is: Don't use anyone as a stimulant, nor let anyone use you as a stimulant.